 - the promotion of the study of science, technology, engineering and math (STEM)

 - building awareness of the industry and how those areas of study can be applied

 - support of organizations that influence STEM careers, like FIRST

 - support of universities by broadcasting their career events and promoting internships

 FIRST Robotics Competition

 1. By donating specific components.
-To review the BOM and determine which parts your company may be able to provide, click here.
+The BOM for 2015 will be available soon - review and determine which parts your company may be able to provide.

 2. By donating a company voucher that students can use to obtain additional components for their build.